 #2 Included in your Office license

 If you have E3 license, you can use it, just head to Teams, add and open “Power Virtual Agens for Teams”, start a new bot and you’re good to go.
-Behind the scenes a new Dataverse for Teams environment is created, it happens automatically and you might never need to dig into it, but it’s good to know if you want to finetune its permissions and other settings, and also beware of the limitations that the DataVerse for Teams has, but more on that - in another lesson learned (down below).
+Behind the scenes a new Dataverse for Teams environment gets created, it happens automatically and you might never need to dig into it, but it’s good to know in case you want to finetune its permissions or other settings, and also beware of the limitations that the DataVerse for Teams has, but more on that - in another lesson learned (down below).

 #3 Support for Swedish